SeanMcP/onkey-event-manager/README.md

 onKey(Object<String, Function>)
 ```

-If there is a single key you want to listen for, pass an object inline with [computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#Computed_property_names):
+If there is a single key you want to listen for, pass an object inline:

 ```jsx
 <button onKeyDown={onKey({ ArrowDown: openMenu })} >